International Market Assessment and Strategy 5 credits

 Course Contents

-This course offers an advanced understanding of strategic international marketing, emphasising market selection, assessment, and the adaptation of marketing mix instruments for global contexts.
+This course offers an advanced understanding of strategic international marketing.
+The course focus is on the market assessment and selection process, including understanding implications for advancing to a selected foreign market.
 Grounded in network theories of internationalisation and entrepreneurial internationalisation, you will gain analytical tools to evaluate foreign market opportunities and design effective entry strategies.
 A signature component of the course is its experiential, team-based approach: multicultural groups of students partner with a local SME to conduct a comparative assessment of selected foreign markets, applying theory to real-world business challenges.
 This project-based learning develops cross-cultural competence, entrepreneurial mindset, and practical skills in international market research and strategy.
 After completing the course, you will be equipped to critically assess internationalisation opportunities, formulate market entry strategies, and provide actionable and defendable recommendations for SMEs seeking global expansion.

 Topics include, but are not limited to:

-- Marketing mix in the context of international markets
+- Instruments of the marketing mix in the context of international marketing.

 Prerequisites